Cacti/plugin_thold/README.md

 * issue#276: When saving a threshold, multiple errors are generated

+* issue#277: When finding data sources to template, string vs array error occurs if templates are found

 --- 1.2.0 ---

 * feature: Add Acknowledgment support to thold